Package Leaflet: Information for the Patient

 Children

-Ansium should not be administered to children
+Ansium should not be administered to children.

-Taking Ansium with other medications
+Taking Ansium with Other Medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Since it contains sulpiride, inform your doctor if you are taking any of the following medications:

-Taking Ansium with medications, drinks, and alcohol
+Taking Ansium with Medications, Beverages, and Alcohol

-Pregnancy and breastfeeding
+Pregnancy and Breastfeeding

-If you are pregnant or breastfeeding, or if you suspect you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and Using Machines

-If your doctor has indicated that you have a lactose intolerance, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 The usual doses are as follows: